Schedule a Confidential Consultation With Our Salt Lake City Child Custody Lawyer

 Mediation & Child Custody Disputes

-Mediation is sometimes useful for breaking through gridlock.
+- Mediation Can Help to Lead to a Mutually-Agreeable Solution: Mediation is sometimes useful for breaking through gridlock.
 Often, parents fight over child custody because they are emotionally upset about the divorce and not thinking clearly.
 A mediator can offer a fresh perspective.
+Your attorney can help you prepare for child custody mediation and work toward the best possible resolution.

 Why Should You Hire Coil Law?